HM Prison The Mount: The prison today

 The Mount is a Category C prison for adult males.
 As of 31 August 2015, it had an operational capacity of 1,028.
 The regime at the prison includes full- and part-time education, workshops, training courses, farms and gardens, and a works department.
 Other features include listener groups (a community-based project to keep juveniles out of prison), a job skills course, and prisoner-led drug-free meetings.

 According to a report, Mount Prison experiences severe staff shortages, which inmates' relatives have claimed results in prisoners being locked in their cells over weekends.
 The Mount was given the second lowest rating out of four by the National Offender Management Service (NOMS), which said performance was "of concern".
-In November 2016, the drug problem was seemingly at its worst and many prisoners suffered serious health effects which led to 70 emergency callouts during the month, mainly drug-related.
+In November 2016, the drug problem had reached such an extent that many prisoners were suffering serious health effects, which led to 70 mainly drug-related emergency callouts during the month.
 Spice is a "big concern" according to prison staff.
 Staff have left due to uncompetitive salaries, and many of the empty posts have remained unfilled.
 An IMB report said: “Experienced staff have left and not been fully replaced, so that at the end of February there were 24 vacancies out of a complement of 136 officers, and a high proportion of officers and managers had less than two years’ experience.”